richipal09/devrel-labs/agentic_rag/README.md

    If no API key is provided, the system will automatically download and use `Mistral-7B-Instruct-v0.2` for text generation when using the local model.
 No additional configuration is needed.

+2. For quantized models and GGUF support, ensure these packages are installed:

+    ```bash
+    sudo apt install build-essential
+    pip install bitsandbytes>=0.41.0 llama-cpp-python>=0.2.38 huggingface_hub
+    ```

+3. To run `llama-cpp` models on Windows, you will need to install Visual C++ Build Tools, and install the C++ development-related components throughout the installation procedure.
+Choosing the "C++ build tools" and any necessary libraries or packages is usually part of this.

 ## 1. Getting Started

 You can launch this solution in three ways: